Liberty Games

 Liberty Games is a UK-based retailer, distributor, and designer of games room equipment located in Epsom, England.
 The company was first founded in 1989 as "Liberty Leisure", renting out equipment to various establishments in England.
 In 2001, it switched to manufacturing gaming products and changed to its current name after Liberty Leisure was sold.
 It is now incorporated under the name of Majestic Leisure Ltd.

-Their products include arcade games, pool tables, snooker tables, table tennis tables, jukeboxes, pinball machines, retro gaming, air hockey, dartboards, casino tables, outdoor products, driving simulators, slot machines, football tables, and various novelty game products, including multi-game tables, football coffee tables, LED pool tables.
+Their products include pool tables, snooker tables, table tennis tables, pinball machines, dartboards, casino tables, driving simulators, slot machines, football tables, and multi-game tables.
 They also manufacture retro products, including old-fashioned jukeboxes and old-school arcade machines.
-Liberty Games products are commonly found in liquor stores, supermarkets, and restaurants around the UK.
+Liberty Games products are commonly found in liquor stores, supermarkets, and restaurants around the United Kingdom.